barnabycollins/p5coursework/README.md

 `PerlinNoise(`[`renderer`](###-`renderer`)`,`[`seed`](###-`seed`)`,`[`numParticles`](###-`numParticles`)`,`[`mode`](###-`mode`)`,`[`minLife`](###-`minLife`)`,`[`maxLife`](###-`maxLife`)`,`[`noiseScale`](###-`noiseScale`)`,`[`simulationSpeed`](###-`simulationSpeed`)`,`[`paddingY`](###-`paddingY`)`,`[`paddingX`](###-`paddingX`)`,`[`defaultColour`](###-`defaultColour`)`,`[`colourL`](###-`colourL`)`,`[`colourR`](###-`colourR`)`);`

 All parameters are optional.
 To omit a parameter, simply put `undefined` in its place if you need to use a parameter that appears later in the definition.\
-All of these parameters (except `renderer`) can be played with in the HTML demo page included with this script.
+All of these parameters (except `renderer`) can be played with in the HTML demo page included with the script.

 &nbsp;